-Search our selection of the most traditional and useful bonsai shears.
+Search our selection of the most traditional and useful bonsai scissor.

 What customers are saying

 Tian bonsai tools shears

 The most popular shear used for cutting and trimming bonsai trees are the trimming Shears.

 This shear features a traditional wide opening for fingers to comfortably grip around the frame for easy cutting while creating a powerful force into unexpected obstacles encountered while trimming.

 This product can be purchased for multiple uses such a leaf trimming, minor cutting of twigs, little roots, etc.

 The tool is made to cuts leaves, small twigs, roots and general bonsai shaping by constant trimming of excessive and undesired growth.

 Guide the tool around the surface to remove unwanted growth, or into deep, open, and hard-to-reach areas of branches.

 180 mm Satsuki style scissor.

 Made for fine trimming, buds and flowers of bonsai in general.

 The bonsai scissor we recommend for quick and smooth trimming of pine buds, twigs, leaves, and branches is our basic trimming Scissor as known as Satsuki Style scissors.

 This bonsai tool is ideal for non-aggressive, daily maintenance.
 Works great as a bonsai bud snipping tool.
 Used on leaves and small twigs or branches.
 It is a very lightweight tool and perfect for small cuttings.

 Trim and shape the leaf structure on bonsai trees.
 Do not use this tool for heavy shear work, rather only of leafs and small twigs to maintain the shape of branching.
 Glide the scissor among already trained leafy areas with quick and smooth motion.
 Keep the blades very sharp.
 Oil frequently and keep clean.

 Similar to our regular 180 mm azalea style trimming scissor, this tool is alike in many respects, except it is longer.